 Video title trimmed – Uses heuristics to try to crop the end of titles from extra information like resolution, time.

-Video link – Will be replaced with the link of the first selected video.
+Video link – This will be replaced with the link of the first selected video.

 Pick file – Will open a file browser to let you browse for a file path.